edavis/django-carson/README.rst

     didn't come from an account listed in ``carson.models.Account``.

   **timestamp**
-    The UTC timestamp of the tweet
+    The UTC timestamp of the tweet.

+  **status_id**
+    The unique status id for each tweet.
+This is also in data['id'], but this allows an index to be created for it.

   **data**
     Stores the complete JSON_ object associated with the tweet.
 You